 A continuation of 235, with emphasis on techniques for studying nonlinear dynamical systems.
 Topics include equilibria in nonlinear systems, bifurcations, limit sets, the Poincare-Bendixson theorem, strange attractors, discrete dynamical systems and symbolic dynamics.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 235 and 314.

 Theory and applications of partial differential equations.
 Topics include separation of variables, Fourier series and transforms, and the Laplace, heat and wave equations.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Math 224 and Math 235.

 Probability Theory and Applications.

 An introduction to probability theory, including probability spaces, random variables, expected values, multivariate distributions and the central limit theorem, with applications to other disciplines and an emphasis on simulation as an exploratory tool.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, 116 or 216, and 224.
-224 may be taken concurrently.
+Prerequisite, 152 and 216.
 Bowman.

 Mathematical Statistics and Applications.

 Study of the mathematical theory underlying statistical methodology.
 Topics include the law of large numbers, estimation, hypothesis testing, linear models, experimental design, analysis of variance and nonparametric statistics, with applications to a variety of disciplines.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 351.
 The Department.